microsoft/WhatTheHack/031-DevOpsWithGitHub/Coach/Solution-02.md

 ## Notes & Guidance

-- See solution, in solutions folder for GitHub Action Workflow file.
+- See solution, in solutions folder for devcontainer.json file.

 ## Solution
 - [Navigate to Solution for Challenge 02](./Solution/Solution-02/devcontainer.json)